kumahq/kuma/UPGRADE.md

 ### Kubernetes

 Please migrate your `kuma.io/sidecar-injection` annotations to labels.
-The new version still supports annotation, but to have a guarantee that application can only start with sidecar, you must use label instead of annotation.
+The new version still supports annotation, but to have a guarantee that applications can only start with sidecar, you must use label instead of annotation.

 ## Upgrade to `1.4.0`